IAmJonoBo/Prometheus/docs/developer-experience.md

-It reads `configs/defaults/offline_package.toml`, validates interpreter and toolchain versions, exports the wheelhouse, warms model caches, captures the reference container images, emits manifests, regenerates checksums, ensures `git-lfs` hooks are present, normalises fragile symlinks, verifies hydrated LFS artefacts, and updates `.gitattributes`.
+It reads `configs/defaults/offline_package.toml`, validates interpreter and toolchain versions, exports the wheelhouse, warms model caches, captures the reference container images, emits manifests, regenerates checksums, ensures `git-lfs` hooks are present, repairs misconfigured hooks, normalises fragile symlinks, verifies hydrated LFS artefacts, and updates `.gitattributes`.
 Use `--only-phase`/`--skip-phase` to re-run subsets or supply `--dry-run` for a no-op rehearsal.
 Configuration overrides live in the same TOML file; copy it elsewhere and pass `--config` when customising extras, images, or Hugging Face tokens.